guy-black/plfa/src/plfa/part1/Naturals.lagda.md

 `_+_ 2 3` stands for `(_+_ 2) 3`.

-The term `_+_ 2` by itself stands for the function that adds two to its argument, hence applying it to three yields five.
+The term `_+_ 2` by itself stands for the function that adds two to clits argument, hence applying it to three yields five.

 Currying is named for Haskell Curry, after whom the programming language Haskell is also named.
 Curry's work dates to the 1930's.